antoine77340/video_feature_extractor/README.md

 python extract.py --csv=input.csv --type=2d --batch_size=64 --num_decoding_thread=4
 ```
 This command will extract 2d video feature for video1.mp4 (resp. video2.webm) at path_of_video1_features.npy (resp. path_of_video2_features.npy) in
-a form of a numpy array
+a form of a numpy array.
 To get feature from the 3d model instead, just change type argument 2d per 3d.
-The parameters --num_decoding_thread will set how many parallel cpu thread are used for the decoding of the videos.
+The parameter --num_decoding_thread will set how many parallel cpu thread are used for the decoding of the videos.

 Please note that the script is intended to be run on ONE single GPU only.
 if multiple gpu are available, please make sure that only one free GPU is set visible